httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that strings only use DQUOTE as a delimiter; single quotes do not delimit strings.
 Furthermore, only DQUOTE and "\\" can be escaped; other sequences MUST cause parsing to fail.

-Unicode is not directly supported in this document, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.
+Unicode is not directly supported in strings, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.

-When it is necessary for a field value to convey non-ASCII string content, a byte sequence ({{binary}}) SHOULD be specified, along with a character encoding (preferably {{UTF-8}}).
+When it is necessary for a field value to convey non-ASCII content, a byte sequence ({{binary}}) SHOULD be specified, along with a character encoding (preferably {{UTF-8}}).

 Parsers MUST support strings with at least 1024 characters.